lancecarlson/corpus/README.md

 * Underscore (http://documentcloud.github.com/underscore/)
 * Everything inside of the lib directory. https://github.com/lancecarlson/corpus/tree/master/lib

+Make sure the js files load in the following order:

+JQuery and Underscore, then everything in lib, then model and routes

 ## Routing/Controllers

 You can choose to use corpus routing or not.
 Presently it's only purpose is to load specific views/models when a specific page is loaded.
 This is helpful for consolidating behavior per page rather than having all of your JQuery selectors running on every page.